redeyes/redeyes/README.md

 In June 2013, my company Precog was acquired by RichRelevance.
 I stuck around for a few months, but decided I didn't want to work there, so I left and joined the ranks of independent consultants.
 A hired gun for anything from architecture to implementation.

 After 2 years of stagnation, I finally had a chance to code again.
-To read papers.
+To read blogs and papers.
 To dig into good libraries.
 To level-up as a functional programmer.

-It was in December 2013 that I read in a blog post somewhere that applicative functors were suited for static analysis, while monads were not.
+Some time in December 2013, I read in a blog post mentioning that applicative functors were suited for "static analysis", while monads were not.

-I thought static analysis of "service descriptors" might be a way to generate multiple things from the same description: request handlers, documentation, maybe even client libraries.
+Even though not understanding exactly how, I thought static analysis of "web service descriptors" might be a way to generate multiple things from the same description: request handlers, documentation, maybe even client libraries.

-*That* caught my attention.
+*That* caught my attention, so I started to dig in and learn more.

 ## Applicative Functors to the Rescue